pingcap/gdocwiki/README.md

 Gdocwiki combines a folder tree view in a sidebar with a document viewer in the main panel.
 Documents can be browsed and edited without opening lots of new tabs.

-You can stay in flow and stay organized.
+Its goal is to keep the user in flow and organized.
 README files are automatically rendered to give an overview of a directory.
 Tags are more prominently available.

 Gdocwiki defaults to a mobile-friendly HTML preview with comments.
 Switch to edit mode to start writing.

 The following file name conventions are used:

-* a file named `readme` will be displayed automatically when navigating to a directory
+* a file named `readme` (case insensitive) will be displayed automatically when navigating to a directory
 * a file/folder begining with `.` will be displayed last in the listings

 ## Getting Started